GalenWong/galenwong.github.io/src/data/blogs/2021-09-17-hack-teaching-summary/index.md

 benefits of Test Driven Development, how to use Jest for a good Test Driven Development experience (extremely important), and what/why is mocking.

-### Android apps in Kotlin: Hack Sprint
+### Mobile app development: Hack Sprint

 Mobile apps are how people interact with the world right now.
-We teach people to use Kotlin ~~, the superior language over Java, ~~ for developing mobile applications.
+Hack Sprint is a beginner friendly workshop series that teaches mobile app development.

 #### Hack Sprint Winter 2020 Session 4: Navigation